gazingatnavel/ucf-spring2017-cis3360-program1-hillcipher/README.md

 I've attempted to make the sample output files exactly match the output provided in the p1TestOutput.pdf file.
 I'm not sure how closely the graders will expect the number of blank lines in your output to match those in the test output.

 I'm not an expert in bash shell scripting, but this script seems to work for me in the Eustis linux environment.
 You may have to modify it slightly to work on your home computer.
 (Specifically, you may need to modify line 6 'gcc hillcipher.c -o hillcipher' to match the compiler on your home computer.
 On a Mac, you can use 'cc hillcipher.c -o hillcipher'.
-Not sure if that would also work on a Windows computer, but it might.
+Not sure if that would also work on a Windows computer, but it might).

 I haven't tested the script with java, but I believe that a couple of modifications might make it work: